Saint Barthélemy: 17th century

 By 1648 the island was settled by the French, encouraged by Phillippe de Longvilliers de Poincy, the lieutenant-governor of the French West India Company, and initially comprised about 50 to 60 settlers, later augmented by smaller numbers coming from St Kitts.
 Led by Jacques Gentes, the new arrivals began cultivating cacao.
-However, the settlement was attacked by Caribs in 1656 and briefly abandoned.
+In 1656, the settlement was attacked by Caribs and briefly abandoned.

 De Poincy was the dominant administrator in this period and a member of the Order of Saint John.
 He facilitated the transfer of ownership from the Compagnie des Îles de l'Amérique to the Order.
 He continued to rule the island until he died in 1660.
 Five years later, it was bought by the French West India Company along with the Order's other possessions in the Caribbean.
 By 1674, the company was dissolved and the islands became part of the French Kingdom and added to the colony of Guadeloupe.